courtney-maynard/data440/hw2/hw2_report.md

 ```

 ### Commentary:
 I created a shell script to work with all the links and use curl to request their headers.
 I chose the approach of iteratively requesting the headers, checking the HTTP status to see if a successful status is returned, checking for a new resolved URI, and if the URI is not the final location, repeating the loop.
 I had some problems with unpacking shortened URLs, such as bit.ly or tinylink, so I put in extra checks that the URI resolved to an http or https before saving it to the file.
 Not every link could be resolved - some links were protected, forbidden, or behind some wall which meant I could not access them through crawling.
-After resolving all of the URIs, I then sorted and identified all the unique URI-Rs, saving them into a file called unique_resolved_uris.
+After resolving all of the URIs, I then sorted and identified all the unique URI-Rs, saving them into a file called unique_uris_FINAL.
 I ended up with 1046 URI-Rs.

 ---